wormhole-foundation/wormhole/whitepapers/0015_notary.md

 2. **Delay** - Messages should be temporarily held for manual review (default: 4 days)
 3. **Blackhole** - Messages should be permanently blocked from processing

-The Notary maintains persistent storage of delayed and blackholed messages, ensuring consistent behavior across guardian restarts and providing operators with the ability to manage problematic messages.
+The Notary maintains persistent storage of delayed and blackholed messages, ensuring consistent behavior across Guardian restarts and providing operators with the ability to manage problematic messages.

 ## Detailed Design

 ### Architecture

-The Notary is implemented as a Go package (`node/pkg/notary`) that integrates with the guardian's message processing pipeline.
+The Notary is implemented as a Go package (`node/pkg/notary`) that integrates with the Guardian's message processing pipeline.
 It consists of:

 * **Core Notary struct** - Main processing logic and state management
 * **Database interface** - Persistent storage for delayed and blackholed messages